A Self-Drive Day Tour of Niue’s West Coast

 Tamakautoga to Alofi (via the Coast Road)

-Follow the coastal road north through lush tropical forest for approximately 4km (2.5 miles) to see a signpost for the Anaana Burial Cave.
+Follow the coastal road north through lush tropical forest for approximately 4 km (2.5 mi) to see a signpost for the Anaana Burial Cave.
 There is a short set of steps to view this historical cave.

 From the cave, drive just a little further north to a large parking area of Ana’ana Point.
 Take in the dramatic coastal vistas and keep an eye out for whales (July-September) and spinner dolphins.

-Now drive approximately 2km (1.2 miles) to the outskirts of Alofi where you’ll see the sign for the Amanau Sea Track on the lefthand side.
+Now drive approximately 2 km (1.2 mi) to the outskirts of Alofi where you’ll see the sign for the Amanau Sea Track on the left-hand side.
 While it’s worth a look at any tide, the best tide for swimming is low-to-mid tide.
-On the opposite side of the road, browse the stall of Koefaga Vanilla of Niue and use the honesty box if you want to buy anything.

 Finally, it’s just a few hundred metres until you reach Alofi town.
-On the lefthand side, you have the Vaiolama Cafe and Mini Golf on the clifftops.
-A little further on the right is Kaiika serving sushi, pizzas and rotisserie chicken.
-When you reach Halamahaga Road to your right, take it to reach the Taoga Niue Museum.
-It’s also worth a quick walk down the Utuko Reef Sea Track to a sandy beach and reef, which you’ll find opposite the Police Station.
-Finally, have a browse and around the shops of Alofi’s Commercial Centre, found on the righthand side of the main road, for gifts, restaurants and art galleries.
-See more stuff to do in the 10 Things to Do in Alofi.
+On the left-hand side, you have the Vaiolama Cafe on the clifftops.
+A little further on the right is Kaiika serving sushi for lunch.
+When you reach Halamahaga Road to your right, take it to reach the Fale Tau Taoga Niue Museum.
+It’s also worth a quick walk down the Utuko Reef Sea Track to a sandy beach and reef, which is ideal for snorkelling around low tide.
+Finally, have a browse around the shops of Alofi’s Commercial Centre, found on the right-hand side of the main road, for gifts, restaurants and art galleries.
+See more stuff to do in the 20 Things to Do in Alofi.

 Alofi to Makefu